 The research in our flagship journal, The BMJ, has always been free to read, and in 2011 we launched our first and largest open access medical journal, BMJ Open.

 Today, a third of our journals are fully open access, and we also make academic research freely accessible and discoverable with hybrid publication models.
 We continue to support the transition of publicly-funded research to open access and the majority of our hybrid journals have been given Transformative Journal status by cOAlition S.

-9th most cited publisher in Clinical Medicine, 10th in Public Health, and 8th in Health Services Research (Analysis of most cited publishers ranked by total citations received in 2017, 2018 and 2019, Broad Research Areas, Dimensions (2020)
+9th most cited publisher in Clinical Medicine, 10th in Public Health, and 8th in Health Services Research (Analysis of most cited publishers ranked by total citations in 2018, 2019, 2020, Broad Research Areas, Dimensions 2021)

 Publishing in a fully open access journal, a transformative journal, a hybrid journal, or self-archiving in an institutional repository complies with policies set by funders, institutions and governments.

 Our gold open access titles are fully compliant with major funders policies such as the NIH, UKRI and Wellcome Trust